What Is

 • Target the right people

 And many more!
-This should help get you started with some ideas on how to decrease your website’s bounce rate.
+This should help get you started with some ideas on how to decrease bounce rate.
 Bounce rate is something that needs to be fixed by developing and testing; it cannot be greatly changed overnight.
 You will need to make changes or updates and take the next couple of weeks to see if there’s an overall impact on the traffic coming to your site and how they interact with it.

 What Bounce Rate Teaches You